dessn/dessn-dbscripts/README.md

 get-cand-imageinfo 37.3066,-4.33395 34.05,-3.80
 ```

-This also works with the `--diff` option.
-Though arbitrary coordinates
+This also works with the `--diff` and `--search` options.
+Though
-are accepted, only images in the SN fields are checked for overlap.
+arbitrary coordinates are accepted, only images in the SN fields are
+checked for overlap.